Battle of Dara: Deployment

-The Persians, outnumbering the Romans by 15,000 men, deployed around 20 stades away from the town of Daras and drew up their battle lines.

-Despite being outnumbered, Belisarius decided to give battle.
-He dug a number of ditches to block the Persian cavalry, leaving gaps between them to allow a counterattack.
-According to Irfan Shahid, the tactic was adopted from the Persians at the Battle of Thannuris two years earlier.
+The Sasanians deployed around 20 stades (Note: 20 stades is approximately 4.5 km.) away from the fortress of Dara and drew up their battle lines.
+Despite being significantly outnumbered, Belisarius chose not to retreat behind the fort's walls, preferring to have the initiative.
+(Note: Another plausible reason was that 25,000 troops were too many to feed during a siege, but sufficient to meet the Sasanians in battle.)
+The Byzantines prepared a defensive position, believing that much of the Sasanian army consisted of poorly equipped and ineffective conscript infantry.
+The Byzantines dug a number of ditches to block the Sasanian cavalry, leaving gaps between them to allow a counterattack.
+According to Irfan Shahid, the tactic was adopted from the Sasanians at the Battle of Thannuris two years earlier.
 These were pushed forward on either flank of his position, while his center was held back.
-Here he placed his unreliable infantry behind the center ditch, being placed close enough to the walls of the fortress to provide supporting fire from the city battlements.
-On the left and right flanks were the Byzantine cavalry, of questionable quality.
-Supporting them on their interior flanks were small bodies of Huns: 300 Hun cavalry under Sunicas and Aigan supporting the left; and as many more Huns on the right under Simmas and Ascan.
+Here he placed his infantry behind the central ditch, presumably close enough to the walls of the fortress to provide supporting fire from the city battlements.
+On the left and right flanks were the Byzantine cavalry.
+Supporting them on their interior flanks were small bodies of Huns: 300 Hun cavalry under Sunicas and Aigan supporting the left; the Byzantine right mirrored this arrangement under John son of Nicetas, and by Cyril and Marcellus.

+At the right angle of the trench, there was another cavalry detachment under Simmas and Ascan with orders to attack the flanks of Sasanians in case the right wing cavalry retreated.
 Belisarius also placed a body of Heruli cavalry under Pharas in ambush position off his left flank.
-A reserve composed of his own bucellarii household cavalry was held behind his center and commanded by John the Armenian, his trusted lieutenant and boyhood friend.
+Belisarius, along with a reserve composed of his own bucellarii household cavalry, was held behind the infantry.

+The Sasanian army was deployed in two lines, with the second positioned some distance behind the first.
+The centre was commanded by the Sasanian general Firuz, while Baresmanes led the left wing and Pityaxes commanded the right.